grafana/pyroscope/docs/sources/configure-client/aws-lambda.md

 For more details, refer to the [Building Extensions for AWS Lambda blog post](https://aws.amazon.com/blogs/compute/building-extensions-for-aws-lambda-in-preview/).

-## Setting Up the Pyroscope Lambda Extension
+## Set up the Pyroscope Lambda extension

+To set up the Pyroscope Lamnda extension, you need to:

+1. Configure your Lamda function
+1. Set up your environment variables
+1. Integrate the Pyroscope SDK

-### Step 1: Configure Your Lambda Function
+### Configure your Lambda function

 Configure your Lambda function to use the extension.
 Find the latest release on our [releases page](https://github.com/grafana/pyroscope-lambda-extension/releases).